 Foreign Training / J-1 Visa

 There are two types of "nonstandard" training programs.
-The first type pertains to medical disciplines that are either too new or narrow to be ACGME-accredited on their own (e.g., pituitary disease, heart failure, renal genetics, etc.) The second type of nonstandard training is related to training that exceeds the minimum time required for ABIM Certification (e.g., 4th year of training in cardiovascular disease).
+The first type pertains to medical disciplines that are either too new or narrow to be ACGME-accredited on their own (e.g., pituitary disease, heart failure, renal genetics, etc.).
+The second type of nonstandard training is related to training that exceeds the minimum time required for ABIM Board Certification (e.g., fourth year of training in cardiovascular disease).

 ABIM and ECFMG have collaborated to facilitate requests for these disciplines.
 If your request is a discipline that does not appear on this list or you need additional information from ABIM, e-mail email@example.com.